smbthomas/zoom/README.md

 # zoom

-This collection of programs was written to decode files that were created back in 1989 with Turbo Pascal 6
+This collection of programs was written to decode files that were created back in 1989 with Turbo Pascal 6.
+There are two types of .dat files.